 Should either party so desire, a meeting shall be held to discuss the matter(s) grieved.
-Such meeting will take place within ten (10) work days of receipt of the grievance and a representative for each party may be present.
-The first level supervisor shall make a reasonable effort to resolve the grievance and will render his written decisions or findings/conclusions to the employee within five (5) work days of the date the employee submitted the grievance or the date of the grievance meeting, whichever is later.
+Such meeting will take place within ten (10) workdays of receipt of the grievance and a representative for each party may be present.
+The first level supervisor shall make a reasonable effort to resolve the grievance and will render his written decisions or findings/conclusions to the employee within five (5) workdays of the date the employee submitted the grievance or the date of the grievance meeting, whichever is later.
 Only one (1) representative from either party will attend grievance meetings unless previously arranged.

 Step 2.
-If the grievance is not satisfactorily settled following the supervisory response in Step 1, and the employee wishes to pursue the grievance further, the grievance then must be presented within seven (7) work days, in writing along with any reply received to the Step 1 grievance, to the next higher level supervisor.
+If the grievance is not satisfactorily settled following the supervisory response in Step 1, and the employee wishes to pursue the grievance further, the grievance then must be presented within seven (7) workdays, in writing along with any reply received to the Step 1 grievance, to the next higher level supervisor.
 The written grievance must specify the nature of the grievance and the personal relief desired.
 Should either party so desire, a meeting shall be held to discuss the matter(s) grieved.
-Such meeting will take place within seven (7) work days of receipt of the grievance and a representative for each party may be present.
-The supervisor will provide a written answer to the employee and the Union within seven (7) work days after the date the employee submitted the Step 2 grievance or the date of the grievance meeting, whichever is later.
+Such meeting will take place within seven (7) workdays of receipt of the grievance and a representative for each party may be present.
+The supervisor will provide a written answer to the employee and the Union within seven (7) workdays after the date the employee submitted the Step 2 grievance or the date of the grievance meeting, whichever is later.
 Only one (1) representative from either party will attend grievance meetings unless previously arranged.

 Step 3.
-If the grievance is not settled at Step 2, the grievant may, within seven (7) work days after receipt of the Step 2 reply, forward the written grievance, including a copy of all replies received from the Employer to the grievant's third level supervisor (or appropriate level supervisor in the chain of command).
+If the grievance is not settled at Step 2, the grievant may, within seven (7) workdays after receipt of the Step 2 reply, forward the written grievance, including a copy of all replies received from the Employer to the grievant's third level supervisor (or appropriate level supervisor in the chain of command).
 The grievant shall specify the issues not satisfactorily resolved in Step 2.
-A meeting may be held within seven (7) work days of receipt to discuss the grievance, at the discretion of the deciding official.
+A meeting may be held within seven (7) workdays of receipt to discuss the grievance, at the discretion of the deciding official.
 If such a meeting is held, only one (1) representative from either party will attend the grievance meeting unless previously arranged.
-Within seven (7) work days of receipt of the written grievance, or, in the event a meeting is held, within seven (7) work days of the meeting, the Employer will issue a final written decision.
+Within seven (7) workdays of receipt of the written grievance, or, in the event a meeting is held, within seven (7) work days of the meeting, the Employer will issue a final written decision.

-Section 12.
+Section 13.
 Employer grievances:

-Employer grievances shall be filed in writing with the President of the Union.
+Employer grievances shall be filed in writing with the Union President within ten (10) workdays of the incident or learning of the incident being grieved except for extenuating circumstances such as an unavoidable or authorized absence of the aggrieved.
 The grievance shall specify the basis for the grievance and the corrective relief sought.
-A meeting shall be held to discuss the grievance within five (5) work days of receipt of the grievance.
-The President shall issue a written decision within fifteen (15) work days of receipt of the grievance.
+A meeting shall be held to discuss the grievance within five (5) workdays of receipt of the grievance.
+The President shall issue a written decision within fifteen (15) workdays of receipt of the grievance.
 Only one (1) representative from each party will attend the meeting, unless previously arranged.

-Section 13.
+Section 14.
 Union grievances: